+Wondering what to do in Albert Lea Minnesota?
 Even though we live in an amazing metropolis, Greater Minnesota is bursting with places to explore and discover.
-FFTC was invited by Robin Russell of Russell’s Adventures and the Albert Lea Convention and Visitors Bureau to enjoy a day in Albert Lea.
-I packed my kids in the van, took a road trip, and had a low key, perfect summer day in Albert Lea.
+FFTC was invited by Robin Russell of Russell’s Adventures and the Albert Lea Convention and Visitors Bureau to enjoy a day in their beautiful city.
+I packed my kids in the van, took a road trip, and had a low key, perfect summer day on the hunt for things to do in Albert Lea.

 Enjoy public Sunday cruises on Albert Lea Lake.
 Departing from the Frank Hall Park Boat Landing, 1:30pm, $10/pp & Friday night pizza cruises, 6pm, $20/pp.